-I entered the Metro Toronto Convention Centre’s front entrance not really knowing what to expect.
+I entered the Metro Toronto Convention Centre’s front entrance not knowing what to expect.

-I started my work with the Artisanal Gold Council in mid-January 2023 and was told that we would have a booth at PDAC 2023, referred to as “the largest mining conference in the world that welcomes 30,000 people a year.”
+I started my work with the Artisanal Gold Council in mid-January 2023 and was told that we would have a booth (in partnership with the planetGOLD programme) at PDAC 2023, referred to as “the largest mining conference in the world that welcomes 30,000 people a year.”

-For reference, I grew up in the North Okanagan town of Vernon British Columbia, a small city of about 30,000 people.
-I couldn’t really fathom a city of Vernon’s size coming to Toronto for a conference, nor could I picture a venue big enough to manage this volume.
+I grew up in the North Okanagan town of Vernon British Columbia, a small city of about 30,000 people.
+I couldn’t fathom a city of Vernon’s size coming to Toronto for a conference, nor could I picture a venue big enough to manage this volume.

-What I did know is that this convention was really being billed, internally at least, as the “stepping up” of the Artisanal Gold Council’s presence in the mining industry.
+What I did know is that this convention was being billed, internally at least, as the “stepping up” of the Artisanal Gold Council.

 I had heard that in previous years our booth was relatively well attended, but that many visited with what could reasonably be called a passing interest.
 We rarely experienced significant engagement from large-scale mining operators or governments.